Will Car Insurance Cover Scratches On My Vehicle?

 You come out of the office after a long day, pull out your keys, and as you go to unlock your vehicle, you stop in your tracks.

-Right across the driver’s side door is a big glaring scratch in your pristine paint surface.
+Right across the driver’s side door is a big glaring scratch on your pristine paint surface.
 Your once solid black sedan is tarnished with battle wounds, and now you are wondering what to do next.

-The scratch is big and deep enough that a DIY patch won’t do, but the local auto body shop wants a few hundred to repaint and fill a scratch.
+The scratch is big and deep enough that a DIY patch won’t do, but the local auto body shop wants a few hundred dollars to repaint and fill a scratch.

 Before you assume your auto insurance cannot help you here, you might want to review your policy.
 Scratches are one of the reasons you buy insurance.
 Naturally, you expect your insurance to kick in for more substantial expenses, like collisions or theft, but those monthly premiums also go toward a comprehensive policy that may help cover the cost of unseemly scratches.

 When Does Car Insurance Cover Scratches?